Planning, urban policy, public space and play space

 Sowing the Seeds: Reconnecting London’s children with nature (2011)

-Report published in 2011 by the London Sustainable Development Commission (the body that advises the Mayor of London on sustainability).
+Report published by the London Sustainable Development Commission (the body that advises the Mayor of London on sustainability).
 Sets out a new vision for children’s relationship with nature, and maps out an action plan to reintroduce nature into their lives.

 The London Evening Standard covered the report’s launch here.

 An executive summary and literature review have been produced, alongside the full report.
 This blog post has news of the report’s launch, and this post summarises the findings of the literature review.

 “An excellent report, which I am already using as a reference document” Professor Fraser Brown, Leeds Beckett University.

 River Restoration Projects and Children’s Play (2010)